AI-SysBio/Ab-binding/README.md

 	- pip install python-Levenshtein
 	- conda install -c bioconda anarci

-Importantly, if you want to use Abligity, You need to get full antibody structures by first submitting your sequences to Ab structure inference pipeline such as [Repertoire Builder](https://sysimm.org/rep_builder/).
+Importantly, if you want to use AbLigity, You need to get full antibody structures by first submitting your sequences to Ab structure inference pipeline such as [Repertoire Builder](https://sysimm.org/rep_builder/).
 Then, to run an analysis, you can simply run an example analysis with `run_example.py`

 &nbsp;

+## Do I need both chains ?

+While the three methods are more reliable when paired heavy chain and light chain sequence informationis available.
+They were shown to still perform well when only the heavy chain information was available.

 ## Example: Self-epitopes in Rheumatoid Arthritis